ravendb/docs/version_2_5/docs/Appendixes/licensing.markdown

 At the development stage, developers can develop with RavenDB without a license.
 Once you are ready to deploy your application you need to buy a license.
 For that matter, any of the following environments require a license:

-- QA
+- QA, if used also by someone outside of the core developers team
 - UAT
 - Pre Production
-- Production.
+- Production

-A hot spare instances also require a license.
+A hot spare instance also require a license.

 ## Open Source Projects